jeremiahlukus/flutter_template/README.md

 ### For Android:
 1) Open up an android emulator / or plugin your device
-2) type `adb devices` and make sure the device shows
+2) type `adb devices` and make sure the device shows if it doesnt kill and restart your server `adb kill-server` & `adb start-server`
 3) in your terminal type `adb tcpip 5555`

 In the docker continer: